AbelMRobra/NanLabs_Space-X/README.md

 ### How this app works?

-- This app has a little template, thaks to Github for rendering it
+- This app has a little template (thaks to Github for rendering it)
 - You have to complete the form and send de information
 - Your request is processed for a function in an endpoint builded with FastApi
 - It's all!, Enjoy the bridge